DISPATCHES FROM EXOTIC LANDS

 Elephant

-In the Serengeti, these 7 ton giants roam the plains and disappear into the bush with astonishing ease.
+In the Serengeti, these seven-ton giants roam the plains and disappear into the bush with astonishing ease.
 Elephant are abundant in the Serengeti and can be found in most areas where we operate.
 Watching the matriarchs guide their charges through life in the bush is a captivating insight into highly complex, social world.

 Leopard